-The Fashion Detox Challenge is a collaboration between ex-fashion designer and PhD researcher Emma Kidd and the sustainability team at Glasgow Caledonian University.
+The Fashion Detox Challenge is a collaboration between ex-fashion designer and researcher Dr. Emma Kidd and the sustainability team at Glasgow Caledonian University.

 The Fashion Detox Challenge invites people who usually buy clothing often to stop buying clothes for 10 weeks and to reflect on this process online in a private forum on our website, where they post weekly ‘Detox Diaries’.

 Through engaging with this challenge, people are offered a rare opportunity to stop and gain a new perspective on their relationship with clothing, shopping and spending money.
 Participating in the challenge interrupts the flow of automatic thoughts and behaviours relating to consumption, which gives the person access to new, more sustainable long-term choices.

 The private forum is designed to support participants by fostering a sense of belonging and providing a mechanism for mutual support.

 No existing knowledge or awareness of sustainability is necessary, which means that the challenge is inclusive and easily accessible.